iamdebobrota/fake-restful-api/README.md

 # Fake RESTful API

 A fake RESTful API for testing purposes, running using the npm module **json-server**.
-You can easily deploy the API to services like Heroku by simply pushing the repository there.
+You can easily deploy the API to services like render, cyclic by simply pushing the repository there.

 ## Installation